tiksem/KotlinSpirit/README.md

 ## Repeat rules
 The resultType of repeat rules might be different, depending on the repeated rule kind.
 If the repeated rule is `Char` rule the result is `CharSequence` in all other cases it is `List<T>`, where `T` is the resultType of repeared rule.

-Repeat rule is specifed by:
+Repeat rule is specified by:

 `repeated.repeat()` Repeat 0 or more times